delano0201/Cap-ark-verification-service/README.md

 🛠️ API Reference
 Endpoint	Method	Description
-/challenge	GET	Generates a new unique challenge and a randomized path.
+/challenge	GET	Generates a new unique challenge and a randomized path for the user to follow.
-/verify	POST	Internal.
-Submits coordinates.
-If successful, issues a one-time token.
+/verify	POST	Internal: Used by the iframe to submit user coordinates.
+If the score meets requirements, it issues a one-time Verification Token.
-/validate-token	POST	Public.
-Confirms if a token is legitimate and unused.
+/validate-token	POST	Public: Used by the developer's server/frontend to confirm the token is legitimate.
-Validate Token Request
+Token Validation Details

 POST https://cap-ark.duckdns.org/validate-token

 Request Body:
 JSON

 {
   "token": "string"
 }

 Response:
 JSON

 {
   "valid": true
 }

-    [!IMPORTANT] One-Time Use: Once a token is validated, it is immediately destroyed to prevent replay attacks.
+    [!NOTE] Security: Once a token is validated, it is destroyed immediately (one-time use only).

 📜 License

 This project is licensed under the MIT License.
 You are free to use, modify, and host this yourself.

 If you use our hosted instance at cap-ark.duckdns.org, please follow fair-use principles (no spamming).